leggetter/leggetter.co.uk/_posts/2017-05-25-describe-publish-consume-realtime-data.md

 var winston = require('winston');
 function log(level, data) {
   winston.log(level, data);
-  pusher.trigger('logging', level, data);
+  io.of('/logging').emit(level, data);
 }
 log('info', {'some': 'data' });

 ```

-This example just uses a `log` function wrapper to both log using [Winston](https://github.com/winstonjs/winston) and also trigger an event via Pusher.
+This example just uses a `log` function wrapper to both log using [Winston](https://github.com/winstonjs/winston) and also emit an event via Socket.IO.
 In real life you may instead create a `realtime-log-listener` and configure your logging to use that.
 In this example the channel is hard-coded to `logging` and the event name is the log level.
 But it could be that using the level as the channel name (e.g. `logging-{level}`) may be a nicer approach to partition the data.

 ## Consuming & Using Real-Time Data

 Now that it’s clear how the data is published, how do you go about consuming that data within an application?
 Well, we’ve covered how we identify and describe the data earlier so we use that mechanism for consuming the data.
-Again, we’ll show an Evented Publish-Subscribe example using the Pusher libraries.
+Again, we’ll show an Evented Publish-Subscribe example using Socket.IO.

 First, let’s take a look at the code for publishing the data from the server:

 ```
+var activities = io.of('/activities')
-pusher.trigger('activities', 'created', activity);
+activities.emit('created', activity);
-pusher.trigger('activities', 'updated', activity);
+activities.emit('updated', activity);
-pusher.trigger('activities', 'deleted', activity);
+activities.emit('deleted', activity);

 ```

-The corresponding code uses the [Pusher JavaScript library](https://github.com/pusher/pusher-js) in the client (the consumer) to identify the data (using channels) and then register interest in what’s happening to the data (using events):
+The corresponding code uses the [Socket.IO](https://socket.io) in the client (the consumer) to identify the data (using namespaces) and then register interest in what’s happening to the data (using events):

 ```
-var channel = pusher.subscribe('activities');
+var activities = io('/activities');

-channel.bind('created', function(activity) {
+activities.bind('created', function(activity) {
   // Add to the UI
 });

-channel.bind('updated', function(activity) {
+activities.bind('updated', function(activity) {
   // Update the UI
 });

-channel.bind('deleted', function(activity) {
+activities.bind('deleted', function(activity) {
   // Remove from the UI
 });

 ```

-First we `subscribe` to the `activities` channel and then we bind to each event we’re interested in (`created`, `updated` and `deleted`).
+First we reference to the `activities` namespace using `io('/activities')` and then we bind to each event we’re interested in (`created`, `updated` and `deleted`).
 In each case we have as separate callback to handle each of those events which nicely separates our code into functional blocks.

 The code really speaks for itself due to its simplicity.
 Although the activities example is used here I’m sure you can see how it maps to the web endpoints, requests/responses and logging examples that have been shown earlier.

 ## Conclusion

 This post has discussed whether you need to analyse and process your real-time data and where you should do that.
 We’ve then looked at the importance of describing your data and how you can do that.
 Finally we’ve provided examples of publishing and then consuming your real-time data.
-From there it’s really up to you to start adding the real-time features – that were covered in the [real-time features and use cases](https://blog.pusher.com/using-your-real-time-data-features/) post – to your applications.
+From there it’s really up to you to start adding the real-time features – that were covered in the [real-time features and use cases](https://www.leggetter.co.uk/2017/05/24/use-cases-for-your-realtime-data.html) post – to your applications.

-In this series we’ve covered [identifying the real-time data](https://blog.pusher.com/real-time-data-discovery-in-your-apps/) with your apps and systems, the [real-time features](https://blog.pusher.com/using-your-real-time-data-features/) you can build with your data and in this post we’ve covered **how to describe, publish & consume real-time data**.
+In this series we’ve covered [identifying the real-time data](https://www.leggetter.co.uk/2016/08/14/discovering-realtime-data-in-your-apps.html) with your apps and systems, the [real-time features](https://www.leggetter.co.uk/2017/05/25/describe-publish-consume-realtime-data.html) you can build with your data and in this post we’ve covered **how to describe, publish & consume real-time data**.

 If you’re interested in digging into this a bit further I’ve recorded a screencast that covers some of the information from these posts entitled [You have real-time data.
 You just don’t know it.](https://www.youtube.com/watch?v=rk5Jm1IHxlI).
 You can also find out more about strategies for dealing real-time data and real-time development best practices in a talk I gave at FOWA London, [Tools, Tips & Techniques for Developing Real-Time Apps](https://www.youtube.com/watch?v=KPEcK4zFuyw).

 I’m really pleased to have finally put together a series on some of the fundamentals of building real-time apps.
 I’d love to hear your thoughts and experiences on the topics I’ve covered and more.
-So please [get in touch](mailto:phil@pusher.com).
+So please [get in touch](mailto:phil@leggetter.co.uk).

+<small>This was originally written by me and published on the [Pusher blog](https://blog.pusher.com/how-to-describe-publish-consume-real-time-data/)</small>